pandroid/type-heading/getting-started.md

 permalink: /getting-started/
 menu: true
 ---
-Type Heading is available accross many sourcing platforms and is easy to include into your Sass.
+<p class="type-lede">Type Heading is available accross many sourcing platforms
+and is easy to include into your Sass.</p>

 ## Requirements